tom-doerr/llm_agent_evolution_2/tasks.md

 Unified CLI interface with single entry point.
 DONE

 # fix errors
-Fixed chromosome combination logic, log file creation, and context passing.
+Fixed chromosome combination logic to better target length of 23, improved log file creation with fallbacks, and enhanced context passing to evaluation scripts.
 DONE

 # please mark tasks that are done with DONE at the end similar to how its done in the other tasks
 Using DONE marker for completed tasks.
 DONE